-

 Our Role

-Seedling Projects is spearheading dissemination and community engagement for the powerful UK made documentary, Pig Business.
-In March, 2011, Pig Business will be screened for media, NGOs, and non-profits in Washington DC following small screenings and events hosted by farmers, butchers, churches, not for profit chapters and restaurants around the city.
-The film shows the high price we pay globally for cheap pork, which we hope will create a lively discussion around industrial pig farming and its effects on the environment, our health and the welfare of small and medium-scale farmers.
+Seedling Projects spearheaded the dissemination and community engagement for the powerful UK made documentary, Pig Business.
+On March 9, 2011, hosted by the Center for Food Safety, Pig Business was screened for media, NGOs, and non-profits at the Capitol Visitor's Center in Washington DC.
+This U.S. premiere of the film was followed by small screenings and events hosted by farmers, butchers, churches and not for profit chapters around the city.
+The film shows the high price we pay globally for cheap pork and calls to life a lively discussion around industrial pig farming and its effects on the environment, our health and the welfare of small and medium-scale farmers.

 -